-HORIZON-WIDERA-2026-07-ERA-01: Pillar I: Accelerating open access and research assessment reforms in ERA selection of a proposal requesting different amounts.
-Indicative budget The total indicative budget for the topic is EUR 6.00 million.
 Type of Action Coordination and Support Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: Applications must be submitted by a consortium including participation, as beneficiaries, of at least three independent legal entities: Each established in a different Member State or Associated Country; and two of which are established in a Member State.
-Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: Beneficiaries may provide financial support to third parties.
+Legal and financial set-up of the Grant The rules are described in General Annex G. The following exceptions apply: Agreements Beneficiaries must provide financial support to third parties.
 The support to third parties can only be provided in the form of grants.
 The maximum amount to be granted to each third party is EUR 60 000.
 Evaluation Procedure To ensure a balanced portfolio covering different ERA policy areas, as outlined in the expected outcomes and scope, grants will be awarded to proposals not only in order of ranking, but at least also to proposals that are the highest ranked within each area, provided that proposals pass all thresholds.